Frequently Asked Questions

 What’s for snack/lunch?

 Recess is 20 minutes, so please send a snack with your child.
 There are designated eating areas on the yard for them to sit and enjoy their snack.
 Please inform your student that we do not allow them to share snacks with other students because of food allergy and food safety concerns.
 Kindergarteners have the opportunity to purchase milk or juice for their snack for 50 cents.
 Their teachers collect those orders in the morning at attendance time and send snack monitors to collect them at recess time.
 Lunch is served daily for $3.00.
 The school lunch includes a main dish, a vegetable, a fruit and milk.
-A menu is sent home monthly, but the menu is subject to change without notice so please warn your student that menu changes may happen.
-You can also view the menu and apply for free/reduced lunch at: http://achieve.lausd.net/Page/462 .
+A menu is available online, however the menu is subject to change without notice so please warn your student that menu changes may happen.
+You can view the menu and apply for free/reduced lunch at: http://achieve.lausd.net/Page/462 .
 Your student will have a number assigned by the cafeteria and you can prepay for their lunches on the website or at the cafeteria.

 What is Breakfast-in-the-Classroom?